openmc-dev/openmc/docs/source/methods/random_ray.rst

 :math:`g` must be computed by summing over the contributions from all groups :math:`g' \in G`.

-In a similar manner, the eigenvalue for iteration :math:`n` can be computed as:
+The eigenvalue for iteration :math:`n` can be computed as:

 .. math::
     :label: eigenvalue_update